tau-prolog/manual/en/prototypes-and-prolog-objects.md

 * `toString()`: Returns a string representation of the object.
 * `clone()`: Returns a copy of the object.
 * `apply(substitution)`: Applies a substitution to the object.
 * `unify(object, occurs_check)`: Returns the most general unifier resulting from unifying both objects if it succeeds, or `null` otherwise.
-The second argument indicates wheter it must do the occurs check.
+The second argument indicates whether it must do the occurs check.
 * `variables()`: Returns a list of the variables contained in the object, if any.
 * `rename(thread)`: Renames the object.
 Returns an object with fresh variables in `thread`.